-the underlying motor drive current controller is operating at 20kHz.
+6) Mechatronics: The mechatronic system is composed of a control unit that houses a mid-level controller, motor driver, battery management system, sensor inputs and communications to external peripherals.
+The control unit is a modified version of the Dephy Inc. FlexSEA system [33].
+The mid-level controller is based on a STM32F427 180Mhz microprocessor.
+The block diagram of this control unit is shown in Fig. 8.
+The main loop in the control unit is operating at 1kHz, providing sensor updates, safety checks and controls, while the underlying motor drive current controller is operating at 20kHz.
 The external sensors include an absolute on-axis joint encoder (AS5048B), incremental off-axis motor encoder, and load-cell (Futek LCM300).
 The load cell signal has a nine sample median filter and a 30Hz low-pass butterworth filter applied to reduce noise.
 Internal sensors include an inertial measurement unit, motor phase current sensor, wheatstone bridge strain-gauge circuit, and a temperature sensor.
 The peripheral communications allow communication between a host computer through USB, Bluetooth and RS485 for connection to additional FlexSEA units.
-An I2C bus is used to communicate with an external electromyography (EMG) amplifier board also designed by our research group [35].
+An I2C bus is used to communicate with an external electromyography (EMG) amplifier board also designed by our research group [34].
 The battery used for walking experiments is composed of two 3S 11.1V 1.0Ah lithium polymer hobby-grade batteries connected in series for a nominal operating voltage of 22.2V and a lifetime of roughly 5500 steps; the battery combined mass is 180g and is usually strapped onto the socket of a test subject to reduce distal mass.